-You should wear horizontal stripes on a top that’s loose and square-shaped, giving you a cute, blocky appearance on top.
-You could also highlight your long legs with skinny jeans or a miniskirt.
+You should wear horizontal stripes on a top that’s loose and square-shaped, such as this one above, giving you a cute, blocky appearance on top.
+You could also highlight your legs with skinny jeans or a miniskirt.

-That way people will just assume your waist is as slim as the rest of you, proportionally; and the stripes will add an illusion of height and slimness.
+That way people will just assume your waist is as slim as the rest of you, proportionally; and the stripes will add an illusion of greater height (and therefore slimness).

 If you have big boobs, remember to choose a low-cut top, or else the horizontal stripes could make you look even more top-heavy.

 YES: V-neck or Scoop

 A Breton/sailor-style boatneck top that’s not too loose and not too tight will give you a casual French gamine look.
 This works for any body type, just as long as your boobs stick out further than your stomach.

 Note that the sleeves should be simply cut and horizontally-striped all the way down; sleeves with contrasting stripe directions can tend to make your shoulders look broader.